-Reg 2.21(1) The safety case for a facility that is: (a) connected to or one or more pipes; or (b) proposed to be connected to one or more pipes; that convey, or will convey, petroleum to the facility must specify adequate procedures for shutting down or isolating, in the event of emergency, each of those pipes so as to step the flow of petroleum into the facility through the pipes Content requirement stop the now of petroleum into the facility through the pipe.
-Reg 2.21(1) (a) connected to or one or more pipes; or (b) proposed to be connected to one or more pipes; that convey, or will convey, petroleum to the facility must specify adequate procedures
+Content requ irements Reg 2.21(1) The safety case for a facility that is: (a) connected to or one or more pipes; or (b) proposed to be connected to one or more pipes; that convey, or will convey, petroleum to the facility must specify adequate arrangements and procedures for shutting down or isolating, in the event of emergency, each of those pipes so as to stop the flow of petroleum into the facility through the pipe.
+Level of detai l requirements Reg 2.21(2) In particular, the arrangements and procedures must include : (a) effective means of controlling and operating all relevant emergency shut-down valves for a pipe; and(b) a fail-safe system of isolating a pipe in the event of failure of other safety devices for the pipe.

-Level of detail requirement Reg 2.21(2) In particular, the procedures must include: (a) effective means of controlling and operating all relevant emergency shut-down valves for a pipe; and (b) a fail-safe system of isolating a pipe in the event of failure of other safety devices for the pipe.
-Note: regulation 2.21 is also addressed in the facility description section $3.4.6$.
+Note: regulation 2.21 is also addressed in the facility description section 3.4.6.